uqbar-project/wollok-site/en/documentation/concepts/avanzados.md

 B -> M2 -> M1 -> A
 ```

 **Notice here that the declaration order DOES MATTER**.
-Mixins on the right side are lower in the hierarchy.
-Meaning that they have precedence over the ones on the left

-Having mixins up in the class hierarchy doesn't complicate this at all, since each classes mixins are resolved in the same way
+Mixins on the left side are lower in the hierarchy.
+Meaning that they have precedence over the ones on the right.
+Having mixins up in the class hierarchy doesn't complicate this at all, since each classes mixins are resolved in the same way.

 ```wollok
 mixin M1 { ... }